shrey-gupta/CS551/README.md

-This is the code for the first lab-- CS551
+This is the code for the first lab-- CS551 :: PPM Image Transformations